DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 sure it exits and releases control of the FEMB.

-11) start running FE  ADC Test GUI you opened in step 4.
+11) start running the FE ADC Test GUI you opened in step 4.

 12) Remember to record the run number, board number and chip number in the Google docs.
 Start a new basket label with board and chip number.